-All sales to and purchases with related parties arise in the normal course of business and are at market rates.
+All sales to and purchases from related parties arose in the normal course of business and are at market rates.
 Outstanding trade balances at the period-end are unsecured and interest free.
-There was no additional provision in place held against any receivables from related parties in the year (2020 nil).
+There was an additional provision in place of \$3.8m held against any receivables from related parties in the year (2021 nil).